 Pedro Almodovar

 Pedro Almodovar is one of the most famous Spaniards and a director, producer, screenwriter, and former actor in Spanish films.
-His movies stand out for their melodrama, irreverent humour, vibrant colour, glamorous design, pop culture allusions, and complex narratives.
+His movies stand out for melodrama, irreverent humour, vibrant colour, glamorous design, pop culture allusions, and complex narratives.

 Being one of the most recognized internationally successful filmmakers, he won two Golden Globe Awards, two Academy Awards, two Emmy Awards, five British Academy Awards, and six European Film Awards.

-Later, Almodóvar produced additional popular films like the romantic drama thriller Live Flesh (1997), melodrama High Heels (1991), and the dark romantic comedy Tie Me Up!
+Later, Almodóvar produced additional popular films like the romantic drama thriller Live Flesh (1997), the melodrama High Heels (1991), and the dark romantic comedy Tie Me Up!
 Tie Me Down!
 (1989).

 3.5.
 Antonio Banderas

 He has received numerous awards and recognitions.
-He played a role in Spy Kids series and gave his voice to Puss in Boots.
+He played a role in the Spy Kids series and gave his voice to Puss in Boots.

 4. Spanish Artists